First German plane evacuated only 7 people from Kabul | Business

 - Germany

-The first of several German military planes to arrive in Kabul was able to evacuate only seven people, a foreign policy spokesman in Chancellor Angela Merkel's party said, due to chaos at the Afghan capital's airport.
+A first German military plane to land in Kabul since the Taliban takeover evacuated only seven people, the government said on Tuesday, due to chaos at the Afghan capital's airport.
+Germany, which had the second-largest military contingent in Afghanistan after the United States, wants to airlift thousands of German-Afghan dual nationals as well as rights activists, lawyers, and people who worked with foreign forces.

-The main mission of the A400M military transport plane, in what Defence Minister Annegret Kramp-Karrenbauer described as a "breakneck landing", was to bring in German soldiers to organize and secure the evacuation.
+Defence Minister Annegret Kramp-Karrenbauer said the A400M transport plane undertook a "breakneck landing" on Monday evening, with its main aim to bring in German soldiers to secure the evacuation.
 "We have a very chaotic, dangerous, and complex situation at the airport," she told broadcaster ARD.
+"We had very little time, so we only took onboard people who were on site."

-"..We had very little time, so we only took onboard people who were on site.
-Due to the chaotic situation not many were able to be at the airport."
-Seven people made it on board the aircraft, conservative CDU/CSU parliamentary group foreign policy spokesman Johann Wadephul told broadcaster Deutschlandfunk.
+Only seven made as the plane had to leave quickly and other Germans could not get into the airport without protection from German soldiers, a foreign ministry spokesperson said.
+"Admission of people from the civilian part of the airport was not made possible by the partners exercising security responsibility at the airport," the spokesperson said.

-Military flights to evacuate diplomats and civilians from Afghanistan were suspended on Monday as people trying to flee after Taliban insurgents seized Kabul crowded the runway.
-Flights resumed early on Tuesday.
-Germany is now waiting for the United States to permit it to fly a second aircraft.
+With 600 soldiers due to take part in the evacuation, Germany hopes to be able to get more people out in the coming hours.
+Flights resumed early on Tuesday after evacuations were suspended the day before as people crowded the runway trying to flee after Taliban insurgents seized power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)